 Let us consider the global Hamiltonian and discuss how the dynamics evolve with respect to the proper time of an arbitrary detector.
-Throughout this paper we will use the conventions with $\hbar=c=G=k_{B}=1$.
-Consider a general time dependent Hamiltonian $\hat{H}(t)$, where $t$ is the global time coordinate.
+Throughout this paper, we use the conventions $\hbar=c=k_{B}=1$.
+The basic unit is the electronvolt [eV], with length and time in units of eV$^{-1}$ and temperature and mass in units of eV.
+Actually, the basic unit can be chosen from the energy scale of the experimental subject (e.g., a harmonic oscillator herein) in the experiment.
+Meanwhile, we can determine the scales of other experimental parameters (e.g., length of cavity and duration time of interaction in this paper).
+In all the figures, the axes are all in the corresponding units specified above.
+Consider a general time-dependent Hamiltonian $\hat{H}(t)$, where $t$ is the global time coordinate.
 The Heisenberg equation of motion of a general operator $\hat{A}(t)$ is then given by

-Another coordinate choice is the local proper time $\tau_{j}$ which corresponds to the world line $(t(\tau_{j}),x(\tau_{j})) $ traversed by the detector $j$ at $x$ and $t$.
-Applying the chain rule, the two time coordinates are associated,
+Another coordinate choice is the local proper time $\tau_{j}$, which corresponds to the world line $(t(\tau_{j}),x(\tau_{j}))$ traversed by the $j$th detector at $x$ and $t$.
+Applying the chain rule, the two time coordinates are associated, i.e.,

 We can rewrite the Hamiltonian as